Geodesic surfaces in the complement of knots with small crossing number: Introduction

 does not contain any closed embedded totally geodesic surface.

 The complements of the knots $5_2$, $6_1$, $7_2$, $8_1$, and $9_2$ each contain an immersed totally geodesic thrice-punctured sphere.
 This surface is known to be unique in the case of the knot $5_2$, $7_2$, and $9_2$ \cite[Corollary 1.4]{LePalmer}.
+In this article, we show that the complement of the knot $7_4$ contains an immersed totally geodesic twice-punctured torus.
+To the best of our knowledge, this surface has not been found previously.

+\begin{thm} The complement of the knot $7_4$ contains a unique totally geodesic surface.
+Moreover, this surface is a twice-punctured torus. \end{thm}

 The complement of the knot $9_{35}$ contains a totally geodesic Seifert surface which was found by Adams and Schoenfeld.
 More generally, Adams and Schoenfeld observed that the complements of the balanced pretzel knots each contain a totally geodesic Seifert surface which is unique among Seifert surfaces (see \cite[Example 3.1]{AS05} and \cite[Corollary 3.4]{Ad.et.al08}).
-See \cref{fig:9-35_seifert} for a diagram of the 3-tangle balanced pretzel knot $P(n,n,n)$, where $n$ is the number of half twists in each tangle, with its totally geodesic Seifert surface.
+See Figure \ref{fig:9-35_seifert} for a diagram of the 3-tangle balanced pretzel knot $P(n,n,n)$, where $n$ is the number of half twists in each tangle, with its totally geodesic Seifert surface.
 The knot $9_{35}$ is the knot with the smallest crossing number in this family, also denoted as $P(3,3,3)$.

-In this article, we show that the complement of the knot $7_4$ contains an immersed totally geodesic twice-punctured torus.
-To the best of our knowledge, this surface has not been found previously.
-Furthermore,

-\begin{thm} The complement of the knot $7_4$ contains a unique totally geodesic surface which is a twice-punctured torus. \end{thm}

-We also study the infinite family of 3-tangle balanced pretzel knots $P(n,n,n)$ (see \cref{fig:pretzel_seifert} for the knot diagram).
+We herein study the infinite family of 3-tangle balanced pretzel knots $P(n,n,n)$ (see Figure \ref{fig:pretzel_seifert} for the knot diagram).
 For the complement of the knots in this family, we show that:

 \begin{thm} Suppose $n$ is an odd prime.
 Any totally geodesic surface $\Sigma$ in the complement of $P(n,n,n)$ must: \begin{itemize} \item be the totally geodesic Seifert surface $S$, or \item intersect $S$ transversely along a union of closed geodesics. \end{itemize} Furthermore, $S$ is the unique totally geodesic surface in the complement of $P(3,3,3)$. \end{thm}